phalado/Personal-Projects/README.md

 ### Basic Routes, Views and Controllers

-Project in colaboration with [Alejandro Andres][Alex-github].
+Project in collaboration with [Alejandro Andres][Alex-github].

 https://github.com/phalado/rest-helper

-The objective is to follow the tutorial in the [assignment page](https://www.theodinproject.com/courses/ruby-on-rails/lessons/basic-routes-views-and-controllers) creating Ruby, Rails and HTML files and interacting with the Rails application from the comand line sending requests manually.
+The objective is to follow the tutorial in the [assignment page](https://www.theodinproject.com/courses/ruby-on-rails/lessons/basic-routes-views-and-controllers) creating Ruby, Rails and HTML files and interacting with the Rails application from the command line sending requests manually.

 ### Building with Active Record

-Project in colaboration with [Alejandro Andres][Alex-github].
+Project in collaboration with [Alejandro Andres][Alex-github].

 https://github.com/alexawesomecode/micro-reddit